eriklindernoren/Action-Recognition/README.md

 # Action Recognition in Video

-This repo will serve as a playground where I investigate different approaches for solving the problem of action recognition in video.
+This repo will serve as a playground where I investigate different approaches to solving the problem of action recognition in video.

 I will mainly use the [UCF-101 dataset](https://www.crcv.ucf.edu/data/UCF101.php).